alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

 Send it to trader@rpa.gsi.gov.uk, you’ll usually get your certificate within 5 working days.

-It’s free to apply and the certificates don’t expire (unless the country you’re exporting to specifies a time limit.)
+It’s free to apply and the certificates don’t expire (unless the country you’re exporting to specifies a time limit).

 ##If you need help